the-spyke/undercut/README.md

 yarn add @undercut/pull
 ```

-For precompiled packages it is convenient to use [Yarn aliases](https://yarnpkg.com/en/docs/cli/add#toc-yarn-add-alias):
+For precompiled packages it may be handy to use [Yarn aliases](https://yarnpkg.com/en/docs/cli/add#toc-yarn-add-alias):

 ```sh
 yarn add undercut@npm:@undercut/node-10